Great Moments in Travel History – November 2015

-On November 21, 1783, the first free flight with human passengers was launched.
-Jean-François Pilâtre de Rozier and François Laurent le Vieux d’Arlandes drifted approximately five miles (eight kilometers) in France in a balloon powered by a wood fire.
-In attendance was U.S. envoy Benjamin Franklin.
+On November 21, 1783, the first free flight with human passengers took place in France.
+Jean-François Pilâtre de Rozier and François Laurent le Vieux d’Arlandes drifted approximately five miles (eight kilometers) in a hot-air balloon powered by a wood fire.

 The Hotel Kämp in Helsinki, Finland, opened its doors on November 1, 1887.
 The hotel is still in operation today, and is part of Starwood’s Luxury Collection of hotels.

-Delag, which stands for Deutsche Luftschiffahrts Aktiengesellschaft (German for Airship Travel Corporation), the world’s first airline, was founded on November 16, 1909.
+Delag, which stands for Deutsche Luftschiffahrts Aktiengesellschaft (German Airship Travel Corporation), the world’s first airline was founded on November 16, 1909.
 Headquartered in Frankfurt, Germany, the airline operated airships manufactured by the Zeppelin Corporation.

-The first municipal airport in the U.S. opened in Tucson, Arizona, on November 20, 1919.
-Today, it is called Tucson International Airport.
+The first municipal airport in the U.S. opened in Tucson, Arizona, on November 20, 1919, and it remains in operation today as Tucson International Airport.

 Finnair, the flag carrier of Finland, was founded on November 1, 1923, by Bruno Lucander, who previously had been in charge of Finnish operations for Aeronaut, an Estonian airline.
-It is the country’s largest airline and the fifth oldest airline in the world that is still operating.
+It is the country’s largest airline, and the fifth oldest airline in the world still in operation.

 The Baker Hotel in Mineral Wells, Texas, opened its doors on November 9, 1929.
-The hotel is on the National Register of Historic Places, and was featured on an episode of the Travel Channel’s TV show Ghost Adventures.
+The hotel is on the National Register of Historic Places, and was featured on an episode of the Travel Channel’s show Ghost Adventures.
+It closed in 1972.

 On November 28-29, 1929, Commander Richard E. Byrd made the first flight over the South Pole in a Ford Trimotor piloted by Bernt Balchen and two American pilots.
 During this first expedition to Antarctica, Byrd established a base located on the Bay of Whales that he named Little America.